University of Guelph: Painting Old Jeremiah

-Despite its movement, the cannon enjoyed relative tranquility until the 1950s when an aspiring entrepreneurial student came up with the idea of painting a message on the highly visible landmark.
-The act of "painting the cannon" has since become a campus tradition with students, residences, sports teams, clubs and others braving the early morning hours to paint messages on the cannon, most often about upcoming events but also including birthday announcements, wedding proposals and insults.
+Despite its movement, the cannon enjoyed relative tranquility until the 1950s, when an aspiring entrepreneurial student came up with the idea of painting a message on the highly visible landmark.
+The act of "painting the cannon" has since become a campus tradition, with students, residents, sports teams, clubs, and others braving the early morning hours to paint messages on the cannon, most often about upcoming events but also including birthday announcements, wedding proposals, and insults.
 The etiquette governing "painting the cannon" is unofficial but well understood: 1) do not begin painting the cannon until the sun has set, 2) be finished by the time the first students arrive for classes in the morning, and 3) avoid profanity or coarse language.
-It is a well-accepted practice to "guard" the cannon until sunrise so as to avoid another person or group painting over one's message.
+It is a well-accepted practice to "guard" the cannon until sunrise to avoid another person or group painting over one's message.

-In fall 2010, Master of Fine Arts student and art teacher Dawn Johnston began to strip Old Jeremiah of all the layers of paint it had accumulated since the 1950s as an art project.
-Calling it "[her] form of sculpture", Johnston completed the project over a week's time within a wooden enclosure to avoid the watchful eyes of passing students.
+In fall 2010, Master of Fine Arts student and art teacher Dawn Johnston began stripping Old Jeremiah of the layers of paint it had accumulated since the 1950s as an art project.
+Calling it "[her] form of sculpture", Johnston completed the project over a week within a wooden enclosure to avoid the watchful eyes of passing students.
 Some students were upset about the removal, claiming Johnston was "taking away [their] history", although the project was done with the approval of university faculty.
-Upon completion, the enclosure was removed and the bare cannon was revealed; however, the tradition of painting Old Jeremiah has since resumed.
+Upon completion, the enclosure was removed, revealing the bare cannon; however, the tradition of painting Old Jeremiah has since resumed.